HMS Harpy (1796): Napoleonic Wars

 Commander Edmund Heywood recommissioned Harpy in August 1803 for the North Sea.

 On 21 October 1803 Captain Robert Honyman of Leda sighted a convoy off Boulogne of six French sloops, some armed, under the escort of a gun-brig.
 He sent Harpy and Lark to pursue them but the winds were uncooperative and the squadron was unable to engage.
 However, the hired armed cutter Admiral Mitchell was able to come up and attack the convoy.
 After two and a half hours of cannonading, Admiral Mitchell succeeded in driving one sloop and the brig, which was armed with twelve 32-pounder guns, on the rocks.
 Admiral Mitchell had one gun dismounted, suffered damage to her mast and rigging, and had five men wounded, two seriously.

 Harpy intercepted a small French convoy on 12 March 1804 that was sailing from Calais to Boulogne.
 Harpy was able to capture two transports and their escort, a gunboat named Penriche armed with two guns, and send them into The Downs.
 A later report referred to Penriche as French Gun Boat No. 1.
 The two transports were Schuyt No. 23, and Schuyt No. 24.
 Harpy shared the capture with Aggressor.

 In the evening of 20 July there were more than 80 French brigs and luggers in the roads of Boulogne.
 As the weather worsened, a number of the vessels set sail.
 Captain Owen of Immortalite signaled to Harpy, Bloodhound, and Archer to close with the vessels, which they did.
 Autumn also joined the operation.
 Although most of the French vessels escaped, the British were able to drive a handful on shore.

 On 26 August Immortalite, Harpy, Adder, and Constitution attacked a French flotilla of 60 brigs and luggers off Cape Gris Nez.
 The British vessels were within range of shore batteries that fired on them.
 A 13" shell fell into Constitution, falling through the deck and hull without exploding.
 Water started coming in faster than the pumps could handle and her crew abandoned her; the other vessels in the squadron rescued them.
-A shell hit Harpy too, also without exploding.
+A shell hit Harpy, also without exploding.
 It killed a seaman as it hit, and the crew speculated that his blood had extinguished the fuse.
 Another account had the shell breaking a beam, which tore out the fuse.
 When the shell came to rest, a seaman picked it up and plunged it into a bucket.
 Some shots hit Immortalite, wounding four men.
 The British succeeded in driving some vessels ashore, but the great bulk of the flotilla reached Boulogne.
 The British squadron engaged in some small skirmishes over the next two days, but without notable results.